This article includes best practices for running a Split Synchronizer.

 Cannot execute drop.
 Another operation is performing operations in Impressions.

-Additionally, Synchronizer performs automatically eviction for Events and Impressions.
-Manual and automatically eviction will not be executed at the same time.
-In other words, if some eviction is running, the process will skip the new operation.
-In Debug Level it will inform the following message:
+Additionally, the Synchronizer performs automatic eviction for events and impressions.
+Manual and automatic eviction are not executed at the same time.
+In other words, if some eviction is running, the process skips the new operation.
+In Debug level, it informs the following message:

-Another task is performing operation on Events.
+Another task is performing operations on Events.
 Skipping.

-Another task is performing operation on Impressions.
+Another task is performing operations on Impressions.
 Skipping.

 Webhook

-If you want to track messages via Slack, you can do it by adding the webhook URL and the slack channel into the configuration of Split Synchronizer.
+If you want to track messages using Slack,do it by adding the webhook URL and the slack channel into the configuration of Split Synchronizer.

-How you start your Synchronizer will determine how you add this parameter:
+How you start your Synchronizer determines how you add this parameter:

 JSON | CLI PARAMETER | DOCKER ENV | TYPE | DESCRIPTION |